 At the same time there are a number of shorter, popular trails and sites along Northshore and Lakeshore Road.
 We’ll eventually explore and document all of these.
-But for 2020, the goal is to get an overview of this huge national park and its surroundings.
+But for this first orientation adventure, the goal is to get an overview of this huge national recreation area and its surroundings.
 Of particular note is the unique inter-relationship between earth and water, the lake and the surrounding mountains and valleys.
 Mountains have routes and trails, but in this case, there is a rather famous waterway trail, the 30-mile Black Canyon Water Trail.
 Find all the official Lake Mead maps here.

 Around mile 42 we cross a larger canyon that looks strangely familiar.
 This is the same canyon that empties Valley of Fire Wash into the Overton Arm of Lake Mead after passing through the Charlie’s Spring location.